cosmos/cosmos-sdk/x/gov/spec/07_client.md

 ### Proposals

-The `Proposals` endpoint allows users to query...
+The `Proposals` endpoint allows users to query all proposals with optional filters.

 ```bash
 cosmos.gov.v1beta1.Query/Proposals